Human Gene Editing

 Incumbents

-Incumbents set foot into gene editing mostly via partnerships
+Incumbents enter gene editing mostly via partnerships

-Major big pharma companies such as AstraZeneca, Pfizer, Bayer, Eli Lilly, and Bristol-Myers Squibb are involved in the CRISPR/Cas9 drug developers segment owing to the high potential and increasing popularity of the technology.
+Major Big Pharma companies such as AstraZeneca, Pfizer, Bayer, Eli Lilly, and Bristol-Myers Squibb are involved in the CRISPR/Cas9 drug developers segment owing to the high potential and increasing popularity of the technology.

 In House Development